Yvon Duhamel: Kawasaki factory racing team

 In the 1973 AMA Grand National championship, Duhamel once again suffered a crash at the Laguna Seca National, where he was exonerated from blame when it was revealed that a failed crankshaft seal had allowed oil onto the rear tire.
 He recovered to win the last two road races of the season with victories at the Charlotte and Ontario speedways.
 At Ontario, he led a Kawasaki podium sweep with teammates Gary Nixon and Art Baumann finishing second and third.
 Kawasaki's domination during this period led motorsports journalists to dub the team as "the Green Meanies", in reference to their lime green paint scheme.

 The 1973 season was the highpoint of Duhamel's Kawasaki career, as the 1973 oil crisis precipitated a drop in sales of recreational vehicles, which forced the Kawasaki team to reduce their racing budget for the 1974 season.
 The Kawasaki H2R received no development over the winter, and this showed in the team's dismal racing results in 1974.
-Duhamel's career was also impacted by the introduction of the Yamaha TZ750 in 1974 as, the Yamaha became the dominant road racing motorcycle for the next decade with riders such as Kenny Roberts and Steve Baker.
-He returned as the North American team captain for the 1974 Transatlantic Trophy match races however, because Kawasaki had reduced their racing budget, Duhamel was forced to ride substandard machines.
+Duhamel's career was also impacted by the introduction of the Yamaha TZ750 in 1974, as the Yamaha became the dominant road racing motorcycle for the next decade with riders such as Kenny Roberts and Steve Baker.
+He returned as the North American team captain for the 1974 Transatlantic Trophy match races, but because Kawasaki had reduced their racing budget, Duhamel was forced to ride substandard machines.
 He beat Kenny Roberts and set a new lap record in the first race of the series held at the Brands Hatch circuit but, he proceeded to crash out of subsequent races due to piston seizures.
 Duhamel sat out the last race of the series out of frustration with his equipment.

 American road racing was at a low point in 1974 with only three road races on the AMA National calendar, so Kawasaki decided to focus their attention on Grand Prix motorcycle racing in Europe.
 Duhamel's popularity among race fans had grown to where he had become one of the most popular motorcycle racers in France.
 For the 1974 season, he was given the opportunity to compete in the premier 500cc class riding a 500cc H1-RW for the French Kawasaki importer.